A business driven by home grown talent

 Diversity and Inclusion

 We know that our business is enhanced when our workforce represents the diversity of our customers, consumers, suppliers and communities.
 McCain is championing diversity and real people in our advertising and has many initiatives as a business.
 As part of this we welcome the introduction of ‘Gender Pay’ reporting and acknowledge the need for progress in bridging the gap that exists today.
-Our report can be found here:
+Our reports can be found here: